Citizen Resilience & Support Portal

 High-fidelity prototype

-Lightweight, calming UI: Soft colours and generous whitespace.
+Lightweight, calming UI: Neutral colours and generous whitespace.

 Neutral, empathetic plain-language microcopy.